Neural Networks Enhancement with Logical Knowledge: Related Work

 \subsection{\kenn\ vs methods based on Loss}

-\kenn\ englobes the knowledge into the network in a very different way than SBR and LTN.
-As already discussed, SBR and LTN act on the Hypothesis Space (HS) by changing the associated loss function according to the constraint.
+\kenn\ englobes the knowledge into the network in a very different way than SBR .
+As already discussed, SBR acts on the Hypothesis Space (HS) by changing the associated loss function according to the constraint.

-The approach of LTN and SBR is equivalent to ``remove'' solutions from the HS that do not satisfies the constraints by penalizing them during training (they are not really removed, but difficult or impossible to reach because of the penalty given by the Loss function), while in \kenn\ the approach is the opposite: new solutions are added to the Hypothesis Space (HS) by a new additional layer, called \emph{Knowledge Enhancer}.
+The approach of SBR is equivalent to ``remove'' solutions from the HS that do not satisfy the constraints by penalizing them during training (they are not really removed, but difficult or impossible to reach because of the penalty given by the Loss function), while in \kenn\ the approach is the opposite: new solutions are added to the Hypothesis Space (HS) by a new additional layer, called \emph{Knowledge Enhancer}.

-For this reason, LTN and SBR need to use a model that is already capable of representing functions that satisfy the constraints and a bias towards their satisfaction is introduced by penalizing the other solutions.
-If the HS does not contain solutions that satisfy the constraints, LTN and SBR can not impose their satisfaction since they are limited by the set of hypotheses in the HS.
+For this reason, SBR needs to use a model that is already capable of representing functions that satisfy the constraints and a bias towards their satisfaction is introduced by penalizing the other solutions.
+If the HS does not contain solutions that satisfy the constraints, SBR can not impose their satisfaction since they are limited by the set of hypotheses in the HS.

 On the other hand, \kenn\ starts from a NN with a lower capacity which is not capable to satisfy the constraints on its own and the knowledge is introduced by adding new solutions to the HS by modifying the existing ones.
-For this reason, \kenn\ typically does not works well with NNs that are already capable of satisfying the clauses, since it does not introduce any bias towards their satisfaction.
+For this reason, \kenn\ typically does not work well with NNs that are already capable of satisfying the clauses, since it does not introduce any bias towards their satisfaction.

-Summarizing, to work properly, LTN and SBR need a model with high capacity able to express the required Knowledge, while for \kenn\ it is the opposite.
+Summarizing, to work properly, methods based on Loss need a model with high capacity able to express the required Knowledge, while for \kenn\ it is the opposite.
 As an example, consider a Logistic Regression (LR), i.e. a neural network with no hidden layers.
-It is well known that with this kind of network it is not possible to represent the XOR operator $\oplus$~\cite{XOR1,XOR2}:
+It is well known that with this kind of network it is not possible to represent the XOR operator $\oplus$~\citep{XOR1,XOR2}:

 Suppose we want to express with the knowledge that the target function is indeed the XOR function.
-Both SBR and LRN do not change the model structure and they impose the knowledge by acting on the weights of the model.
-Therefore, it is not possible for them to force the satisfaction of the rule with an LR model.
+SBR does not change the model structure and it imposes the knowledge by acting on the weights of the model.
+Therefore, it is not possible for it to force the satisfaction of the rule with a LR model.

 On the other hand, such a goal can be achieved by \kenn\ using the architecture and knowledge shown in Figure~\ref{fig:XOR}.

 The strategy is the same of Section~\ref{sec:KENN_inputs}: the input vector $\bx \in \{0,1\}^2$ is passed to a logistic regression network to obtain initial preactivations $\bz_y$.
 In parallel, the inverse of logistic function is applied to $\bx$ to find its ``preactivations'' $\bz_x$.
 By concatenating the $\bz_x$ and $\bz_y$, it is possible to use the KE to inject the clauses which represent the XOR operator's behavior.